 Tiling is something that requires skill, patience and time.
-That’s not to say it can’t be done by an amateur, and if you are a keen DIYer, it’s likely you have at least two of the three attributes mentioned above.
+That’s not to say an amateur can’t do it, and if you’re a keen DIYer, you likely have at least two of the three attributes mentioned above.

-According to my job quote, it’s not too difficult to fit bathroom tiles yourself, but you’ll want to make sure you do the job properly to avoid any expensive problems further down the line, as mentioned in our article on How Much Does a Tiler Cost.
+According to my job quote, it’s not too difficult to fit bathroom tiles yourself.
+Still, as mentioned in our article on tiler costs, you’ll want to ensure you do the job properly to avoid any expensive problems further down the line.

 How to Fit Bathroom Tiles

-Online and print magazine ‘Build It’ have a written, step-by-step guide on how to fit bathroom tiles.
+Online and print magazine ‘Build It’ has written a step-by-step guide on fitting bathroom tiles.

 Alternatively, the video below from Wickes provides an easy-to-follow tutorial to help DIY enthusiasts:

-If DIY isn’t your thing, or you simply don’t have the time and you’d prefer to hire someone, you can find a trusted tradesman via Rated People.
+If DIY isn’t your thing, or you don’t have the time and prefer hiring someone, find a trusted tradesman in your local area using Rated People.

-- Get a breakdown of the quote, including any preparation required, materials and labour
+- Get a quote breakdown, including any required preparation, materials and labour.

-Visit Rated People to find a quality tradesperson to help you get the end result you need.
+Visit Rated People to find a quality tradesperson to help you get the desired result.